arthurataide/iNote/Readme.md

 iNote is an iOS Application which you can create and edit notes.
 Text, images and audios are supported.

+iNote and NoteDroid(Note App for Android) have the same requirements and were built trying to follow the same design.

 ## Features